-It’s unclear exactly what the Parthians would’ve needed electricity for (it was 200 BC after all; they didn’t have DVD players).
+It’s unclear exactly what the Parthians would’ve needed electricity for (it was 200 BC after all; they didn’t have DVD players or cool things like travel insurance).
 The leading theory is that they might’ve used the batteries for electroplating, and some gold-plated artefacts from the same period have been found.
 Another possibility is that the batteries could’ve been placed inside some kind of statue or idol – delivering a seemingly supernatural shock to believers/non-believers as required.

 Boringly, some archaeologists think that the pots weren’t batteries at all, but were simply used for storing sacred scrolls (even though none of these scrolls have ever been found in a pot).
 In the batteries’ favour, it’s not as if someone dug up an ancient packet of Duracell AAA – they do look exactly as you’d expect a 2,000-year-old battery to look.
 It’s just a shame no one’s found any wires or a torch or something.